-Although this book is primarily about multivariate models, it is useful to have an overview of the range of available techniques to see their relations and to appreciate how easily univariate response models generalize to multivariate ones.
+Although this book is primarily about multivariate models, it is useful to have an overview of the range of available techniques for univariate response models to see their uses and to appreciate how easily univariate models generalize to multivariate ones.
 Hence, this chapter reviews the characteristics of the standard univariate methods for explaining or predicting a single outcome variable from a set of predictors.

 The key ideas are: